 everywhere.
 Dodging them is not easy.

 A tout will ultimately approach you with a list of what appears to be some form of adult entertainment.
 While this might seem fun to some, you'd be better off ignoring the offer altogether.
 What it really amounts to is a likeness to a rather dodgy ping pong show complete with all the bells and whistles.
 No need for further detail here.
 They are crude in manner and are a total waste of money.

-touts offer and what you get are two entirely different entities.
-You'll not miss a thing by giving this one a fat thumbs down.
+What touts offer and what you get are two entirely different entities.
+You'll not miss a thing by giving this one fat thumbs down.
 By going you'll miss a heck of a lot more than just your cash.
 In most cases, you'll be taken out of the immediate area, up dark and dingy stairs and into a bar with no name.
 I'd be afraid - Because you could be ripped off Thai style.
 Friendly but effective.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page and or book your hotel reservation to amazing Thailand using the HotelTravel search box below.
-Have a happy holiday and a safe trip.
+Simply take your next tour by selecting any one of the many excursions listed.
+Here's wishing you a safe trip and a happy and exciting holiday.

 Tips on travelling from Thailand to Cambodia with advice on border crossing, visas and immigration, various travel options and places of interest such as Angkor Wat, Siem Reap and Phnom Penh